bjorn-helgaas/Nightingale/README.md

 ![SquareAssembly](Diagrams/SquareFrame.png)

 2. Connect the four 7.063" cross beams to form a cube.
 You use the same L-shape connector as you did earlier, however, you need to configure it in a slightly different way, which puts most of the L-shape connector on the outside of the cross beam.
 This orientation leaves more space inside the grooves for panels.
-Tighten all these l-connector screws.
+Tighten all these L-connector screws.
 No need to overtighten them.
-(NOTE: We'll untighten one of the l-connectors at the end for the final panel).
+(NOTE: We'll untighten one of the L-connectors at the end for the final panel).

 Also, make sure the two squares you made in Step 1 are oriented in the same way with respect to each other (see panel order diagram below)